erigontech/erigon/turbo/app/README.md

 in addition to this it has the following performance related features:

 * maximises the workers allocated to snaphot processing to improve thoughtput
-* Can be started from scratch by downloading the latest snaphots from the remote location to seed processing
+* Can be started from scratch by downloading the latest snapshots from the remote location to seed processing

 The following configuration can be used to upload blocks from genesis where: